OctopusDeploy/blog/blog/2020-10/infrastructure-development-in-azure-with-octopus-deploy-and-pulumi-part-1/index.md

 ---
-title: Infrastructure Development in Azure with Octopus Deploy and Pulumi - Part 1
+title: Infrastructure as Code in Azure with Octopus Deploy and Pulumi - Part 1
 description:  Infrastructure-as-code and software-defined-infrastructure is shaping the way we think about cloud infrastructure and services.
 In this blog post, Michael goes into one of the newest ways to define infrastructure as software with Pulumi.
 author: michael.levan@octopus.com
 visibility: private